kubernetes-sigs/lws/keps/173-headless-service-per-replica/README.md

 ### API

 We extend the LeaderWorkerSet API to introduce a new field: `NetworkConfig`.
 This field will have a subfield called `subDomainPolicy`.
-If set to `Shared`, LWS will create a single headless service per LWS manifest.
+If set to `Shared`, LWS will create a single headless service for all replicas to share.
 If set to `UniquePerReplica`, it will create a headless service per replica. `subDomainPolicy` is a mutable field, and will trigger a rolling update when changed.

 In order to ensure backwards compatability, the default value will be `Shared`.